 (As an aside, I note this last article includes a reader’s comment: “A group of female tourists in Thailand posted their responses to sex tourism in a video, and received some harsh backlash”.
 Well, gee, western women volunteered some biased and fairly harsh criticism of the behaviour of western men and received some of the same in return.
 This happens in grown-up society.
 Instead of childish pouting, why not address the specific points raised?)

-From here on in we launch into even murkier philosophical waters.
+From here on in we launch into even murkier waters.
 For example some people argue that spousal support payments as routinely ordered by divorce courts are, at least in some circumstances, a form of prostitution (delayed payment for services earlier rendered).
 Some feminists, like Jane Caro, have even suggested that marriage itself is a form of prostitution (see here and here).
 Others go further and say that any form of paid work is a form of prostitution, in that work involves someone selling the use of their body by the hour.

 What is the feminist perspective on prostitution?
+Seriously?
 Well it depends on the particular feminist you are speaking to, but most see it as highly undesirable and indicative of patriarchal exploitation of women.
 In keeping with feminist discussion on many other issues, feminists routinely ignore those aspects of reality that don’t support their narrative.
 Thus they assiduously look the other way when it comes to male prostitutes, woman who pay for prostitutes, women who operate trafficking or prostitution businesses, and women (with other employment/income options) who freely choose to work as prostitutes.

 Driven by their narrative, feminists in various countries have lobbied to have the act of selling sex decriminalised whilst making the act of buying sex a crime (example).
-And again, in this particular debate both feminists and media alike keep discussion focussed on female prostitutes and male clients.
+And again, in this particular debate both feminists and media alike keep discussion focused on female prostitutes and male clients.

 In a September 2014 discussion on an Australian TV program, Kay Hymowitz raised feminist hackles by questioning why prostitution warranted being a major feminist issue, at least in part because of the relatively small number of women who were prostitutes.
 One of the other panelists then stated that it warranted being a major issue because one in four men used prostitutes (cue applause).
 So it’s all about the ‘menz’, huh?
 Comments like this reinforce the view that a significant factor underlying female opposition to prostitution is the notion of devaluing women’s ‘sexual currency‘.